Here are a few things you can do to reduce the risk of infections spreading, including washing your hands and cutting your nails.

 If you have a cold, how often do you use a tissue and place it back into your pocket again?

-After blowing your nose, bacteria can live for up to a few hours on the tissue, meaning you will not only be exposing your body to it again, but also to others around you too.
+After blowing your nose, sneezing or coughing into a tissue, bacteria can live for up to a few hours on the tissue, meaning you will not only be exposing your body to it again, but also to others around you too.

 The solution is simple: use it, bin it, replace it.

-The word ‘presenteeism’ is a term used to describe an employee who goes into work despite being unwell.1
+The word ‘presenteeism’ is a term used to describe an employee who goes into work despite being unwell2.

 It’s also a huge reason why infections spread and employers suffer from poor productivity.
 If you’re ill, stay at home.
 One employee working three days with maximum productivity is better than one employee working five days at 60-75% health and spreading it to multiple others around the office.